danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 Additionally, we'll need two <a href="https://aws.amazon.com/s3/" target="_blank" rel="noopener noreferrer">S3</a> buckets to process and store the converted audio files:

-- An _input_ bucket to upload WebM recordings.
+- An _input_ bucket to upload WebM audio files.
-- An _output_ bucket to store transcoded MP3 recordings.
+- An _output_ bucket to store transcoded MP3 files.

 ## Using Amazon Elastic Transcoder

 This is a fully managed and highly scalable AWS service that can be used to transcode audio and video files.

 We can use this service to schedule a transcoding _job_ in a _pipeline_.
-The pipeline knows from which bucket to read a file that needs to be converted.
-And it also knows to which bucket the converted file should be written.
+The pipeline knows from which bucket to read a file that needs to be converted, and to which bucket the converted file should be written.
 Whereas the job contains instructions on which file to transcode, and to what format it should be converted.

 We'll go through the following steps to get it up and running: